 • Already using Rippling domestically: Adding Rippling’s international module creates a unified HR+IT+Finance system.
 The tradeoff is smaller country coverage - but if your target markets are within Rippling’s 50+ supported countries, it’s the most integrated option.

-Regardless of which provider you choose, the first challenge is always the same: finding the right candidates.
-A global employment partner handles legal hiring, but you need a way to source and identify global talent before onboarding can begin.
+Regardless of which EOR platform you choose, the first challenge is always the same: finding the right candidates.
+With 170 million new jobs projected in high-growth roles by 2030 (WEF Future of Jobs Report, 2025), competition for international talent is intensifying.
+An employer of record company handles legal hiring, but you need a way to source and identify global talent before onboarding can begin.
 AI recruiting tools fill this gap - pairing automated candidate search with compliant international employment.

 Complete Your Global Hiring Stack with AI Sourcing

-Pin's AI sourcing scans 850M+ candidate profiles with 100% coverage across North America and Europe - the two regions where the majority of EOR hiring happens.
+For global talent discovery, Pin is the best AI recruiting platform to pair with any EOR service.
+Pin scans 850M+ candidate profiles with 100% coverage across North America and Europe, the two regions where the majority of EOR hiring happens.
 Instead of manually searching LinkedIn or posting jobs and waiting, Pin identifies candidates who match your requirements and automates multi-channel outreach across email, LinkedIn, and SMS.

-The workflow is straightforward: use Pin to find and engage candidates globally, then route accepted candidates to your employment provider for compliant onboarding.
-Pin's automated outreach delivers a 48% response rate - significantly above the industry average - which means your hiring pipeline stays full without manual sourcing work.
+Practically speaking, use Pin to find and engage candidates globally, then route accepted candidates to your employment provider for compliant onboarding.
+Pin’s automated outreach delivers 5x better response rates than industry averages, which means your hiring pipeline stays full without manual sourcing work.

 “Pin has supercharged our sourcing, helping our team build more top of funnel efficiently.” - Nick Patrick, CEO & Co-founder at Radar

-For companies hiring specifically across Europe, our guide on how to hire EU talent as a US company walks through the full process - from salary benchmarking and GDPR compliance to structuring EOR contracts across the EU's 27 member states.
+For companies hiring specifically across Europe, our guide on how to hire EU talent as a US company walks through the full process.
+It covers salary benchmarking, GDPR compliance, and structuring EOR contracts across all 27 EU member states.

 Key Takeaways